 INSERT INTO @ArticlesTable SELECT dbo.cmsArticle.ArticleId FROM dbo.cmsArticle WHERE dbo.cmsArticle.CreatedDate<'01/01/2008'

 DELETE FROM dbo.cmsArticle WHERE ArticleId IN (SELECT * FROM @ArticlesTable)

-Table variables are simplified version of temp tables.
-Table variables can't be altered by data definition language statements, so you can't add indexes.
-Each table variable has single clustered index, so it can be accessed only using cluster index scan.
+Table variables are a simplified version of temp tables.
+Table variables can’t be altered by data definition language statements, so you can’t add indexes.
+Each table variable has a single clustered index, so it can be accessed only using a cluster index scan.
 This makes table variables ideal for small datasets, <100,000 rows.
-It is recommended to use table variables everywhere where you need temp table with no specific indexes.
-Table variables unlike other sql server types can't be input or output parameter of stored procedure, so their scope is limited by stored procedure or other batch of t-sql statements.
-Whenever you access table variable query optimizer don't need to do any optimization, since it always does cluster index scan.
+It is recommended to use table variables everywhere where you need a temp table with no specific indexes.
+Table variables unlike other SQL server types can’t be input or an output parameter of a stored procedure, so their scope is limited by stored procedure or the other batch of T-SQL statements.
+Whenever you access table variable query optimizer doesn’t need to do any optimization, since it always does cluster index scan.
 Limited scope and no optimization makes table variable transactions shorter than temporary tables involved transactions.
-You can define table variable only using DECLARE keyword.
-You can't create table variable using SELECT INTO construct.
+You can define a table variable only using DECLARE keyword.
+You can’t create a table variable using

-Temporary tables can be created just like regular tables using CREATE TABLE construct, just prefix name with # sign.
+Temporary tables can be created just like regular tables using CREATE TABLE construct, just prefix a name with a

 CREATE TABLE #ArticlesTable (ArticleId INT)

 Also you can use SELECT INTO construct, no need for CREATE TABLE then: